 The University has the right, moreover, to require students who have violated these safety rules (or any other dormitory regulations) to vacate their accommodations with no financial credit for the remainder of the semester.

 In order to ensure the safety of students engaged in certain academic, research, and extracurricular activities, the University has established policies governing safety practices in research facilities and machine shops.
 These regulations are explained during safety training required of all participants and students are expected to adhere to all regulations and lab and shop safety postings.
 Failure to do so may result in disciplinary action.

 For clarification of the above safety regulations, please consult the Housing Office, Office of Environmental Health and Safety, the University Fire Marshal’s Office, or the Office of the Dean of Undergraduate Students.

-All individuals living in a residential college, regardless of class year, are required to sign a Campus Dining contract for one of the specified meal plans.
-Students requesting accommodations for medical reasons should contact the Office of the Dean of Undergraduate Students or the Office of Disability Services.
+All first year and sophomores are required to sign a Campus Dining meal contract for the unlimited plan.
+Juniors and seniors have the option of the unlimited plan, Block 105 or no Campus Dining meal plan.
+Students requesting accommodations for medical reasons should contact the Office of Disability Services.
 Detailed terms of dining contracts are available at https://dining.princeton.edu/meal-plans.

 Health Services offerings and services are outlined on the University Health Services website at uhs.princeton.edu.
 University Health Services has policies and procedures governing the confidentiality of student health records and the extent to which information may or may not be released consistent with state and federal law.
 Specific immunizations are required for enrolled students by the University and the state of New Jersey.
 An up-to-date list of immunizations that are required can be found at uhs.princeton.edu/medical-services/immunizations-allergy-shots/required-recommended-immunizations.
 For further information, contact University Health Services.